Pirates vs. Guardians Player Props Betting Odds

-Sportsbooks have set player props for Jose Ramirez, Bryan Reynolds and others when the Cleveland Guardians visit the Pittsburgh Pirates at PNC Park on Monday at 7:05 PM ET.
+Bryan Reynolds and Jose Ramirez are among the players with prop bets for the taking when the Pittsburgh Pirates and the Cleveland Guardians meet at PNC Park on Tuesday (at 7:05 PM ET).

 Bet on this matchup or its props with BetMGM!